-So much has changed in Bushwick since we first published this article just a little over three years ago.
-People have come and people have gone, dozens of businesses have closed while dozens more have opened.
+So much has changed in Bushwick since we first published this article just about four years ago.
+People have come and people have gone.
+Dozens of businesses have closed, while dozens more have opened.
 Below is the original article, updated to reflect the neighborhood as it stands today.

 Ah, welcome.
 So you just moved to Bushwick.
-We might not be making it onto “coolest neighborhood” lists right now, but we still love our ever-evolving neighborhood.
-Your moving boxes are barely unpacked and yet you already sense that there’s more to to Bushwick than secret warehouse raves, polyamory, declining crime rates, and celebrities parading themselves at Roberta’s.
+We love our ever-evolving neighborhood.
+Your moving boxes are barely unpacked and yet you already sense that there’s more to Bushwick than secret warehouse raves, polyamory, declining crime rates, and celebrities parading themselves at Roberta’s.
 But how to learn all the basics you need to know?
 Worry not!
 Your secret Bushwick posse, Bushwick Daily, is about to give you a crash course on your new home!

 What’s the deal with the Bushwick borders?
 Is there like an official border thing between Bushwick, East Williamsburg and Ridgewood?